-SA Objectives Comments Ideas for mitigation

-SA Objectives Ideas for mitigation

-1. Housing Neutral.

-2. Health Lack of local planning policy would be detrimental to this objective as air pollution can be an unacceptable risk due to local conditions.
+SA Objectives Comments Ideas for mitigation 1.
+Housing May increase supply of sites or improve development viability 2.
+Health Lack of local planning policy would be detrimental to this objective as air pollution can be an unacceptable risk due to local conditions.
 3. Heritage Air pollution can negatively impact upon the historic environment.

-4. Crime

-5. Social

-6. Biodiversity and Green Infrastructure Air pollution may pose unacceptable risk to the natural environment.

-7. Environment and Landscape

-8. Natural Resources and Flooding Lack of local control may have significant effects on this objective locally.
+4. Crime 5.
+Social 6.
+Biodiversity and Green Infrastructure Air pollution may pose unacceptable risk to the natural environment.
+7. Environment and Landscape 8.
+Natural Resources and Flooding Lack of local control may have significant effects on this objective locally.
+9. Waste 10.
+Energy and Climate Change 11.
+Transport Air polluting travel modes may be uncontrolled in planning terms.

-9. Waste

-10. Energy and Climate Change

-11. Transport Air polluting travel modes may be uncontrolled in planning terms.

 12. Employment Less support for the pollution industry but other business may find the lack of control relieves the regulatory burden.

-13. Innovation

-14. Economic Structure Development may be located in inappropriate locations at risk by and causing air pollution.
+13. Innovation 14.
+Economic Structure Development may be located in inappropriate locations at risk by and causing air pollution.